Agribusiness Strategic Competitive Advantage

 Beyond Scale, Mechanisation, Automation & AgTech

 Conventional thinking for improving agribusiness productivity focuses on scale, mechanisation, automation, and technology.
-However, these strategies alone are not enough to ensure long-term success.
-To truly thrive, agribusinesses must adopt a lean perspective, which goes beyond traditional methods to eliminate waste and enhance efficiency.
+However, these initiatives alone are not enough to ensure a sustainable competitive advantage.

 Increasing scale does not automatically lead to greater efficiency or lower costs.
-Without proper control, scaling up can result in inefficiencies and defects.
+Without proper control, scaling up can create many inefficiencies and increase defects.
 Defective raw materials reduce marketable yields, increase supply chain costs, and limit marketing options.
 This limits the price an agribusiness can charge and increases the likelihood of customer rejections and poor Delivery In Full On Time (DIFOT) performance.

 Overproduction compounds these issues, increasing the volume and duration of inventory held in the supply chain.
 This slows the harvest schedule, exacerbates underlying raw material quality issues, and increases grading, packing, and storage costs.
 The supply chain is forced to deal with less preferred customers, accept lower returns, and endure slower payment terms.

-While investment in mechanisation, automation, and AgTech is essential, these technologies are available to competitors as well.
+While calculated investment in mechanisation, automation, and AgTech is essential, these technologies are typically available to competitors as well.
 Any advantage gained through such investments is quickly neutralised as others adopt the same technologies.

 The Lean Approach

 A complementary strategy agribusiness can adopt is the application of Lean principles.
 Lean is not a new concept; it originated in automotive manufacturing and was refined by Toyota in post-WWII Japan.
-However, it is not confined to the automotive or manufacturing sectors.
-Lean is a management discipline that emphasises eliminating waste while delivering quality products on time at minimal cost with greater efficiency.
+However, its application is not confined to the automotive or manufacturing sectors.
+Lean is a management discipline that emphasises eliminating waste while delivering quality products on time at minimal cost.
 It has been successfully applied across almost every industry worldwide.

 • Overproduction: Producing too much or too little volume or producing earlier or later than the next part of the value chain or the market can handle.